 For the kids in my Pack, Day Camp is a chance at trying new things, but Day Camp also offers an opportunity for our teens to develop their own leadership skills.
 For the record, the Webelos in my den took notice of their future in Scouting.
 My daughter is already asking when she can be an assistant and has big plans to be a lifeguard at the pool as soon as she’s old enough to be certified.
 That’s quite the compliment when you’ve made such an impact on a younger Scout, that they can’t wait to follow in your footsteps!

 Do you have a story to share about your Scout’s experience at Camp?
-Tell Jenn, the Council Publicist at Jennifer.Arntson@AlamoAreaBSA.org.
+Send them to Jennifer.Arntson@AlamoAreaBSA.org.